Code-Institute-Submissions/project1-codeinstitute/README.md

 <h3>Structure Plane</h3> <h4>How is the information structured and how is it logically grouped?</h4>
 Interaction Design - I use a traditional navigation system with a navigation bar across the top as well as the band logo functioning as a link to homepage.

+Information Architecture - I am to keep things clear and easy for users by having seperate pages for bookings, tour dates, photos and news with identical nav and footer layouts on all pages.
+The main section of the page will change but I aim to stick to the yellow, red and grey color schemes.

-Information Architecture - I am to keep things clear and easy for users by having seperate pages for bookings, tour dates, photos and news refers to organizing the information in a way that users can best understand it.
-The aim is to use a similar structure on each page so the user experience will be consistent.
+*******refers to organizing the information in a way that users can best understand it.
+The aim is to use a similar structure on each page so the user experience will be consistent.********

 <h3>Skeleton Plane</h3> <h4>How will our information be represented and how will the user navigate to the information and the features?</h4>
 [delete]Information Design refers to presenting the information in the way that the user can best understand it.